 Add 1/4 cup butter or margarine.

-with the amount of brown sugar, to determine how sweet your family likes
+Add 2-4 tablespoons of brown sugar.
+The first few times you make it experiment with the amount of brown sugar, to determine how sweet your family likes it.

 Mash with a blender until smooth.